GUIDE ON SERENGETI NATIONAL PARK IN TANZANIA

 Tiffany Heitz & Lesley Smith - California, United States

-EAST AFRICA SAFARI TRIP IDEA FOR SERENGETI IN NORTHERN TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR SERENGETI IN NORTHERN TANZANIA

 When visiting Serengeti National Park, we recommend combining it with your Northern Tanzania safari to Tarangire, Lake Manyara and Ngorongoro Crater.
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.